Editors & Authors

 Meet the folks who make the Cyborgology Blog happen.

-Jenny Davis (@Jenny_L_Davis) is an Assistant Professor of Sociology at James Madison University.
+Jenny Davis (@Jenny_L_Davis) is a lecturer in the School of Sociology at the Australian National University.
 She studies identity, culture, and technology.
 She approaches her research theoretically and methodologically from multiple directions, utilizing formal theory and experimental work, participant observation and ethnography.
 She is engaged in several ongoing projects which often make guest appearances—in varying forms—through the content of her blog posts.
 Her publications appear in Sociology, Communication, and Interdisciplinary journals.
 An active proponent of accessible scholarship, you can find select articles un-paywalled on her academia.edu page.
 When she’s not teaching, writing, or editing Cyborgology, she’s running amok after three particularly high-energy dogs.

-Whitney Erin Boesel (@weboesel) is a Ph.D. student in Sociology at the University of California, Santa Cruz and a Project Fellow at the Berkman Center for Internet & Society at Harvard University.
-Before starting graduate school, Whitney graduated from MIT with a B.S. in Writing and worked in the Cambridge, MA non-profit sector.
-Her Masters thesis at UCSC focused on direct-to-consumer genetic testing, personal genomics, and self-tracking practices as part of a new form of biomedicalization that she cheekily terms “biomedicalization 2.0”; her dissertation research extends this work through an ongoing ethnographic engagement with the self-tracking group Quantified Self.
+Whitney Erin Boesel (@weboesel) is a researcher at both the Berkman Center for Internet & Society and the MIT Center for Civic Media, where she uses qualitative methods and network analysis to study framing and influence in online media (particularly as related to sexual and reproductive health and rights).
+She is a co-chair of the International Workshop on Misogyny and the Internet (Cambridge, June 2015), an organizer of the annual conference Theorizing the Web (NYC), and an organizer of the unconference Point to Point Camp (Cambridge, May 2015); in her “spare time,” she continues her ongoing (since 2010) ethnographic study of the group Quantified Self and does occasional freelance writing.
+Her Masters thesis focused on direct-to-consumer genetic testing, personal genomics, and self-tracking practices as part of a new form of biomedicalization that she cheekily terms “biomedicalization 2.0”; her undergraduate thesis was a three-act play.
 Her other major (academic) interests include social media, sex and gender, and the sociology of emotion; her theatre scripts have been performed in Cambridge, MA, and her creative writing has appeared both under her legal name and under various pseudonyms.
-[Whitney uses her full name in professional or formal contexts, and her last name is pronounced "basil"—like the herb.]
+[Whitney uses her full name in professional or formal contexts, and her last name is pronounced “basil”—like the herb.]

 Robin James (@doctaj) is Associate Professor of Philosophy at UNC Charlotte.
 She is author of two books: Resilience & Melancholy: pop music, feminism, and neoliberalism will be published by Zer0 books in early 2015, and The Conjectural Body: gender, race and the philosophy of music was published by Lexington Books in 2010.
 Her work on feminism, race, contemporary continental philosophy, pop music, and sound studies has appeared in The New Inquiry, Noisey, SoundingOut!, Hypatia, differences, Contemporary Aesthetics, and the Journal of Popular Music Studies.
 She is also a digital sound artist and musician.
 Her website, which has PDFs of all her publications, is its-her-factory.com.